Hotel Goldener Hirsch: History

-Count Emanuel gained approva from the city's mayor to make alterations to the hotel.
+Count Emanuel gained approval from the city's mayor to make alterations to the hotel.
 The Bernauers left around that time, and the count's wife, Countess Harriet von Walderdorff, took over the hotel with the goal of establishing the Goldener Hirsch as the top festival hotel.
 Renovations to the Goldener Hirsch began on 2 January 1947.
 Working with architect Otto Prossinger, Harriet began redesigning the hotel's interior with simple modern décor and created a country manor in the heart of Salzburg.
-She had decorated her own home at Hochegg am Gaisberg using inexpensive and comfortable country-style furniture and decore, and she wanted to reproduce that cozy style in the hotel.
+She had decorated her own home at Hochegg am Gaisberg using inexpensive and comfortable country-style furniture and decor, and she wanted to reproduce that cozy style in the hotel.
 The Countess brought in typical Austrian furniture and antique artefacts, replacing the Persian rugs with traditional patchwork carpets.
 The hotel opened on 28 April 1948 with an unpretentious yet elegant style—modern comfort in traditional surroundings.
 It soon became a prototype for the design of countless other buildings in western Austria.

 In 1970, the Goldener Hirsch property was sold to Carl Adolf Vogel, who acquired the adjacent Stockhamerbräu at Getreidegasse 35, thereby doubling the accommodation capacity of the hotel.
 The Stockhamerbräu also has a long history, dating back to 1407 when it was owned by Peter Haffter.
 In 1536, it was owned by brewer Martin Steuber, and by 1569 the house was called a Bräuhaus.
 The house stayed in the possession of the Stockhamer family for generations, and by 1680 Stockhamerbräu had become the third largest brewery in Salzburg.
 The brewery closed in 1865.
 On 25 April 1945, the house was damaged by a bomb attack.

 Since autumn 1976, the Goldener Hirsch has belonged to the Imperial Hotels Austria AG and since 1998 has been able to draw upon the international network of the operating company Starwood Hotels & Resorts as part of its "The Luxury Collection" brand.